Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 reason: "MTTR improved, but silent_p0 and manual_review_floor fail"

-Reviewable Trail
+Reviewable Trace

-If in your own project you save outputs/goodhart.last-run.txt, it should be a readable appendix for review, not an empty marker.
-In SDD, a fact is a reproducible command or readable artifact, not the mere existence of a commit.
+If you save outputs/goodhart.last-run.txt in your project, it should be a readable appendix to the review, not an empty marker.
+In SDD, a fact is a reproducible command or a readable artifact, not the mere presence of a commit.

 Key Ideas